 What are purple lab-grown diamonds?

 Purple diamonds are one of the rarest colors of fancy-colored diamonds, right next to the very rare red diamond.
-They are rare in nature and rarely produced in diamond laboratories.
+They are rare in nature and are rarely produced in diamond laboratories.
 In the following, we’ll explain how mined and lab-grown purple diamonds are created, why they are rare, and what to look for.

 How are purple diamonds created?